 - Webinars.
 Webinars create a classroom learning environment online, in real-time.
-You can teach people about your brand and show them how it meets their needs.
+You can teach people about your brand and how it meets their needs.

 - Infographics.
 Infographics that explain your brand are easily shareable and eye-catching.

 - Videos.
-You can pack a lot of information into a short amount of time on video, showing how our products work and providing testimonials.
+You can pack a lot of information into a short time on video, showing how your products work and providing testimonials.

 - Social Media.
 With social media posts and ads, you can reach a targeted group of people with information about your brand and show them your products.

 - Podcasts.
 The great thing about podcasts, other than their popularity, is that the unique medium may reach a different market than the other methods above.
 Podcast hosts also do a lot of research on their audience, so they can give you lots of info on who you’ll reach with your message.

 You’ve officially grabbed their attention!
 In this stage, you keep them engaged and help them discern whether your product is a suitable purchase.
 In other words, this stage is where you convince them that your product will meet their needs.

 Some info to give your audience may include: